SarahSaadain/aDNA/README.md

 These scripts are executed within the main pipeline script if provided.

-### Demultiplexing
-Sequencing results were demultiplexed with bcl2fastq

 ## Requirements

 The following dependencies are required to run the aDNA pipeline.
 You can install them using `conda` or `pip` as specified below.